MAOJIASONG/MAOJIASONG.github.io/_pages/about.md

 <!-- News -->
 # 🔥 News
 <!-- - *2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.  -->
+*2025.10*: &nbsp;🔍 Embarked on an exciting journey to uncover the driving mysteries behind deep agentic search!
+Dive into our latest work: [Demystifying deep search: a holistic evaluation with hint-free multi-hop questions and factorised metrics](https://arxiv.org/abs/2510.05137).

+*2025.09*: &nbsp;🚀 Thrilled to unveil our groundbreaking paradigm for agent pre-training: [Scaling Agents via Continual Pre-training](https://arxiv.org/abs/2509.13310).

 *2025.02*: &nbsp;😎 I'll be presenting an oral talk on [Measuring and Enhancing Trustworthiness of LLMs in RAG through Grounded Attributions and Learning to Refuse](https://iclr.cc/virtual/2025/oral/31873) at ICLR 2025.

 *2024.09*: &nbsp;🎉🎉 We release [Measuring and Enhancing Trustworthiness of LLMs in RAG through Grounded Attributions and Learning to Refuse](https://arxiv.org/abs/2409.11242).
 A holistic evaluation of the groundness of LLMs in a RAG framework, and the Trust-Align framework that aligns LLMs for higher Trust-Score.